iqbal-lab-org/gramtools/README.md

 Gramtools builds a population reference genome (PRG) from a set of variants.
 Given sequence data from an individual, the graph is annotated with coverage and genotyped.

- A personalised reference genome for the sample can be inferred and new variation discovered against it.
+ A personalised reference genome for the sample is inferred and new variation discovered against it.
 You can then build a new PRG from the initial + the new variants, and carry on forever!

 ## Install